kign/life-inf/README.md

 // Game of Life single step.
 // Returns non-zero if a cycle has been found int life_step ();
-// If initial position or manually edited, thus function must be called first void life_prepare ();
+// For initial or manually changed position, this function must be called first void life_prepare ();
 ```